 How can we reduce methane emissions?

-Reducing plastic usage is a good start and we’re already seeing fantastic steps forward with this.
+Reducing plastic usage is a good start, and we’re already seeing fantastic steps forward with this.
+WWF has some great tips for changing how we use plastic.

 Scientists are searching for ways to reduce emissions from cows, including feeding them special diets.